ye1sultan/hj_mac_interface/README.md

 ## Libs and tools

-To develop a Electron app, you probably will need some UI, test, formatter, style or other kind of library or framework, so let me install and configure some of them to you.
+To develop a Electron app, you probably will need some UI, formatter, style or other kind of library or framework, so let me install and configure some of them to you.

 ### Core 🏍️